Rough-haired golden mole: Habitat requirements

 It frequents grasslands and meadows in the savanna and grassland biomes of South Africa, and is extremely secretive.
 Detecting the presence of rough-haired golden moles is made all the more difficult by their preference for areas with sandy soils and dense vegetation, normally close to water sources.
 They have a preference for the use of dry ground on the fringes of marshes or damp veils.
 Possibly for the ease of excavating invertebrates such as worms.
-They apparently do not make subsurface runs like other golden moles, but excavate burrows, the entrances to which are characterized by loose piles of soil thrown up at the sides and back and which are left open when they leave the burrows to forage.
+They do not make subsurface runs like other golden moles, but excavate burrows, the entrances to which are characterized by loose piles of soil thrown up at the sides and back and which are left open when they leave the burrows to forage.
 Roberts (1951) thought solitary moles lived in chambers within their burrow systems from which they emerge only after rain.
 From the entrances, through repeated use, tracks are formed to feeding areas, which are marked by the disturbance of the soil in rooting with the horny pad on their noses.
 If suddenly alarmed when out of the burrows they quickly return to their shelter.
 In captivity, Roberts (1951) noted that, irrespective of the direction in which they faced, when they were disturbed their reactions were so rapid and the location of the burrow entrance apparently so well known that it was difficult to follow them as they sought refuge within it.

-Behavior & social organization
+Behavior and social organization

 The rough-haired and giant golden moles live in chambers and passages in mounds reached by a system of tunnels made in part by the golden moles and in part by mole-rats.
-They are generally solitary and territorial, and have been known to fight with competing moles.
+They are generally solitary and territorial and have been known to fight with competing moles.
 Their burrow systems open to the surface via a number of ovoid holes that resemble the holes of freshwater crab chambers.
 These openings often are filled with shallow soil tailings (soil that has been displaced to the side and back), also similar to those of crabs; sometimes a shallow depression is also found at the burrow entrance, and possibly serves as a latrine.
 The telltale indicators of rough-haired golden moles are rootings made by the leathery nose pad during nocturnal surface foraging bouts.
-These signs resemble a scuff made by the edge of the heel of a shoe that has been dug superficially into the soil, and are usually located very close to the open holes.
+These signs resemble a scuff made by the edge of the heel of a shoe that has been dug superficially into the soil and are usually located very close to the open holes.
 In wet soils the imprint of their feet can sometimes also be seen.
 Surface foraging and activity usually follows a period of rainfall.
 It is not known if these moles also forage in tunnels like other golden moles, but this seems likely given the long periods without rainfall during the dry winter months throughout most of its range.